SchoemanClaudia/1up-growkits/README.md

   - spring indoor growing kits

+## Marketing - Mailchimp Newsletter

+We use **Mailchimp** to manage our newsletter campaigns and mailing lists, helping us stay connected with customers and nurture leads.
+The newsletter is an essential tool in our ongoing marketing efforts, used to inform, engage, and drive repeat purchases.

+__Setup__

+- **Audience Segmentation**: Subscribers are tagged based on interests (e.g., gourmet mushrooms, grow kits, courses) to enable tailored messaging.
+- **Automated Welcome Series**: New subscribers receive a welcome email introducing the brand, core products, and a discount incentive.
+- **Monthly Newsletter**: Includes educational content (e.g., mushroom facts, growing tips), product highlights, course updates, and seasonal promotions.
+- **Cart Abandonment Emails**: Auto remind users of unpurchased items and recover potential lost sales.
+- **After Sales Follow Up**: Auto emails to encourage reviews, offer helpful grow tips, and upsell relevant accessories.

+__Form Integration__

+- Mailchimp API is connected to the Django backend to sync users and trigger automation events.
+- Forms on footer of site feeds directly into the Mailchimp 1up GrowKit audience list.
+- GDPR-compliant opt-in mechanisms are in place to ensure email consent and unsubscribe functionality within emails recieved in inbox upon subscription.

 ## Marketing - Facebook Social

 **Target audience**: Urban hobbyists, health-conscious individuals, & sustainability minded consumers in Ireland & beyond.